 After harvest, I uploaded the yield files into my FarmLogs account and used the Field Data Explorer to see the difference between the corn varieties.
 The VT Double PRO® Corn yielded just as good as the VT Triple PRO® Corn and it was much cheaper per bag.
 Actually, there were some pockets that had our highest yields across the entire 150 acre field.
 So, I came back with a very influential piece of data from a very simple comparison—we could cut costs on seed and still see high yields.

-When I ordered corn seed for 2017 my savings were nearly $7,000 less than the previous year from that one adjustment.
+When I ordered corn seed for 2017 I saved nearly $7,000 compared to the previous year from that one adjustment.

 I was able to save $7,000 on seed this year after comparing this yield map in the Field Data Explorer against the in-season Crop Health Imagery

 As far as using other agriculture technologies, we are looking into some new tillage practices that can further increase our efficiency and profitability.